movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 Mount requires the newest valid superblock, no pending log, no seeding device or read-only selected tree, and an extent tree without legacy extent items, shared references, snapshots, or simple-quota owner refs.
-Writable mount recovers zero-link file-tree orphans before exposing any view.
-Root-tree orphans and linked-inode cleanup markers still reject writable mount.
+Writable mount recovers zero-link file-tree orphans and linked regular-file truncate markers before exposing any view.
+Root-tree orphans and cleanup markers on other linked inode types still reject writable mount.
 Keep read and write feature masks separate: parsing does not imply maintenance.

 Current limits: